eugen0329/vim-esearch/README.md

   With this option you can specify initial search request string, which will be picked from a specific source.
 Order is relevant for priorities of this sources usage.
 To always start with an empty input set this option to `[]`.
 Sources are:
     * _'visual'_<br>
-      To pick the selected text.
+      Selected text.
 Only available from the visual mode.
     * _'hlsearch'_<br>
-      Use currently highlighted search in buffer (with `/`)
+      Currentl search (with `/`) highlight
     * _'last'_<br>
-      Previously used ESearch pattern result
+      Previously used ESearch pattern
     * _'word_under_cursor'_<br>
-      Pick a word under the cursor.<br>
+      A word under the cursor.<br>

 ###Mappings
 In `~/.config/nvim/init.vim` / `~/.vimrc`: